The Sondheim Review

-The Sondheim Review was a quarterly magazine published in Chicago, United States, by Ray Birks starting in 1994.
+The Sondheim Review was a quarterly magazine published in Chicago, United States, by Ray Birks starting in Summer 1994.
 Per its tagline, it was "Dedicated to the work of the musical theatre's foremost composer and lyricist," Stephen Sondheim.
 It was originally edited by Paul Salsini; starting in 2004, Cincinnati theatre critic Rick Pender became its managing editor; its editorial board included Chicago theatre columnist John Olson, drama critic and university professor Eric Grode, university professor Paul M. Puccio, and theater journalist Russell M. Dembin.
 Sondheim wrote occasional short items for the magazine, although he was not formally connected with the magazine.